camille-alice/MARS_DATA3888_reefC4/README.md

 The rugosity of reefs are associated with their geomorphic class.
 Hence, we are using the [geomporhic data](https://storage.googleapis.com/coral-atlas-static-files/download-package-materials/Class-Descriptions-Geomorphic-Maps-v3.pdf) taken from Allen Coral Atlas to identify the area, then using a literature review to obtain the mean rugosity for that geomorphic region.

 *Note about merging data sets: From investigation of the data sets on the map, it looks like the reef dataset is not as precise as the Allen Coral dataset - hence points not touching some polygons.
-As such, to class all the reef points, we will take the nearest neighbour to the point and class it from that polygon.
-This may effect the data integrity, hence a new `.gpgk` file `reef_geomorphic_joined_all_KNN.gpkg` was created.
-When modeling, we can then use both files to and calculate the difference in accuracy.*
+As such, to class all the reef points, we tried to classify the points using a boarder of 200m.
+However, this seemed to be too uncertain as it ended up classifying different points with multiple classes.
+Hence, we used `reef_geomorphic_joined_all.gpkg` and drop the NA's.*

 <!-- Add buttons here -->